-I like everything connected to home improvement.
-I like giving advice on interior and exterior design.
+I enjoy everything connected to home improvement, and I like giving advice on interior and exterior design.

 Metal roofs have many advantages.

 - They are extremely durable and have a very long life.
 They are easy to install, repair, and maintain.

 - They don’t rot or leak.
 They are fire and water resistant and protect your home from bad weather.

 - They provide unlimited design options—you can paint the roof however you like and as often as you consider necessary.
 Even if good-quality paints can last for many years, you can still change the image of your house if you want a new outdoor design.

 There is a wide assortment of metal roofing colors present on the market.
 You can consult with a specialist or choose the color by yourself, according to other elements of your exterior design (like the color of your house, the style of the doors and windows, the particularities of the landscape, and so on).
 If you’re not satisfied with the available colors, you can always mix two or three paints to create the perfect shade.